Database-First TypeScript CRUD Generator

 Via reeman

-The friendliest way to drive the generator is the project's interactive tool, the reepolee Resource Manager (bun reeman).
-It presents a grouped menu of generators, page scaffolds, database/config tasks, and maintenance actions - no CLI flags to remember:
+reeman (bun reeman) is the single entry point for the generator - an interactive grouped menu of generators, page scaffolds, database/config tasks, and maintenance actions with no flags to remember:

 bun reeman